CERT-Polska/mwdb-core/docs/user-guide/6-Object-attributes.rst

 Another use case is passing source feed identifier with the uploaded file.

 The same operations can be performed using mwdblib.
-Due to backwards compatibility reasons, attributes are called ``metakeys`` in API, but it's the same feature.
 Let's explore the attributes in mwdb.cert.pl:

 .. code-block:: python